arthur5120/real-time-chat-app/--todo-list.md

 # Not returning the Auth state when refreshing the page.
 [DONE]
 # Auth Timeout not working.
 [DONE]
 # Banner changing too often on auth-banner [DONE]
-# Handle Socket connections and disconnections properly.
-# Change some buttons on the chat to CustomButton variations.
-# There might be an error when resetting the rooms and not notifying the other user.
-Not able to replicate it.
 # Change interval to timeout on the banner handler later.
 [DONE]
+# Handle login with same account.
+[DONE]
+# Handle user timeout on socket.
+[DONE]
+# Change some buttons on the chat to CustomButton variations.
 # Weird behavior during logout on chrome.
-# Handle login with same account.
 # If user connected recently, set to inactivity status on the socket.
 # Handle online user control on server and socket when removing cookie manually.
-# Handle user timeout on socket.
+# When resetting rooms, the socket is disconnected prematurely and the users don't receive updates.
+(On chrome only?)

 // Done today

-On the server, set periodic check on the server for expired sessions to remove the users from the local online users array.
+Introduce minor delay on first socket emit after room deletion.
+Update room users list in real-time when sending messages.